Banno/kube-ingress-index/README.md

 ## Release Steps

 Run `make docker` after modifying `Version` in `main.go`.
-You'll need to retag locally and push to our internal registry.
+You'll need to push to our internal registry.